-The traditional school of thought required new leaders to spend time in every aspect of their business and demonstrate a base level of proficiency before they could move into a leadership role.
-The theory being managers who better knew the inner workings of the business would be better prepared to lead.
-As timeframes get compressed, this practice is getting tougher.
+In the past, up-and-coming talent spent time in every aspect of their business and had to demonstrate a base level of proficiency before they could move into leadership roles.
+The theory behind this traditional approach was that managers who better knew the inner workings of the business would be better prepared to lead.
+Over time, this method fell out of favor.

-Recently, the practice has been applied to the rank and file.
-The intention is to strengthen teams, give employees more opportunities to advance and create redundancies in case key employees leave.
+Recently, the practice has been revived and applied to rank-and-file employees.
+The intention is to strengthen teams, give employees more opportunities to advance and create redundancies in case key team members leave.
+It can be useful to prepare a company for dealing with challenges presented by unforeseen emergencies, such as a sudden death, a disaster or a pandemic.

-While cross-training may seem like a no-brainer, it is not without risks.
-It’s more than simply teaching employees new skills and plugging them into different or unfamiliar roles as needed.
+While cross-training may seem like a no-brainer, it’s not without risks and requires planning to be carried out well.
+In other words, successful cross-training requires more than simply teaching employees new skills and plugging them into different or unfamiliar roles as needed.

-It’s a process, and doing it right can help employees, clients and your business.
-Doing it wrong can negatively impact morale – and potentially the bottom line.
+Although the process takes time to develop and implement, it can help employees, clients and your business.
+Doing it wrong, however, can negatively impact morale – and potentially be costly to your bottom line.

 Here’s what to know when cross-training staff:

-Developing employees helps ensure stability and provide valuable flexibility across the team.
+For businesses, cross-training helps ensure stability and provides valuable flexibility across teams.
 Any organization without backups for key roles can grind to a halt if key personnel are unavailable.
 Cross-trained staff can provide safeguards for these contingencies.

 The company can also benefit from a service perspective by deepening employees’ understanding of the business.
 Exposure to different roles allows employees to see how what they do impacts the business and how the various roles contribute to the company’s goals.